x-delfino/cloud-wiki/docs/azure/services/azure_ad/guests_external_identities.md

 There are a couple of types of external identity access in AAD:
 - **B2B Collaboration:** This is the most common form of external access.
 External collaborators are added as guests to the local AAD tenant to access resources.
 This means that they can be added to groups and assigned roles etc.
 - **B2B Direct Connect:** This method requires a trust relationship be established with an external AAD organisation.
 External collaborators are **not** added to the local AAD tenant but are instead managed in the external tenant.
-Trust controls can determine whether MFA, device compliance and hybrid join status from the external tenant are trusted by conditonal access policies.
+Trust controls can determine whether MFA, device compliance and hybrid join status from the external tenant are trusted by conditional access policies.

 There's a full breakdown of use-case differences [here](https://learn.microsoft.com/en-us/azure/active-directory/external-identities/external-identities-overview#comparing-external-identities-feature-sets).
 In practicality, Direct Connect only has particular benefits in shared Teams channels at the moment and doesn't support the user management functionality of Collaboration.